-Section 2: Election of Voting Members Qualifications of Voting Members candidates on the ballot for each of these races and any ballot that has candidate(s) who is/are unranked the ballot shall not be invalidated and will count towards the ranked candidate.
-All other representatives shall be elected by a plurality voting system.
-Voters will cast one vote per available seat, (e.g. if three Arts and Sciences representatives are to be elected, the voter will vote for three candidates).
+294 candidates on the ballot for each of these races and any ballot that has candidate(s) who is/are unranked the ballot 295 shall not be invalidated and will count towards the ranked candidate.
+All other representatives shall be elected by a 296 plurality voting system.
+Voters will cast one vote per available seat, (e.g. if three Arts and Sciences representatives are 297 to be elected, the voter will vote for three candidates).

-The President, Executive Vice President, Undergraduate Representative to the University Assembly, and other Undesignated at Large representatives will be elected by a single transferable voting system.
-Voters may rank all particular college or school without being a registered, full-time student in the same; nor shall a voting member hold office without meeting the qualifications step forth for election to that office. - B. No member of the Assembly shall hold the office of more than one voting member, nor be absent from the Ithaca Campus of Cornell University for more than three weeks during the academic year. - C. Upon failing to satisfy the provisions of this section, no voting member may be deemed disqualified absent an affirmative two-thirds vote of the seated members of the Assembly.
+- 299 A. Each voting member of the Assembly shall be registered, full-time undergraduate student at Cornell University for the duration of their term; no voting member of the Assembly shall represent a 300 particular college or school without being a registered, full-time student in the same; nor shall a voting member 301 302 hold office without meeting the qualifications step forth for election to that office. - 304 B. No member of the Assembly shall hold the office of more than one voting member, nor be absent from the 305 Ithaca Campus of Cornell University for more than three weeks during the academic year. - 307 C. Upon failing to satisfy the provisions of this section, no voting member may be deemed disqualified absent an affirmative two-thirds vote of the seated members of the Assembly.
+308 - 309